Your Directors have pleasure in presenting their 56th Annual Report and the AuditedAccounts of the Company for the year ended 31st March 2021.

-New construction activity is minimal and is primarily seen in the ruralmarkets.
-Since we had good monsoons last year the rural markets look more promisingcompared to urban markets.
 As we are well positioned in the rural markets we expect to reap the benefit of demandgrowth there.
-The Union Budget for the year 2020-21 focused onuplifting of the rural economy strengthening of the agriculture sector annual cash incentive for small farmersinfrastructure creation and MSME Sector which would augurwell for the industry subjectto tapering of the Covid wave.
+The Union Budget for the year 2021-22 focused on uplifting of the ruraleconomy strengthening of the agriculture sector annual cash incentive for small farmersinfrastructure creation and MSME Sector which would augur well for the industry subjectto tapering of the Covid wave.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

 The disclosures in terms of prov'sions of Section 197(12) of the Companies Act 2013read with Rule 5(1) (2) & (3) of Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 relating to remuneration are provded in Annexure - 9.

 INDUSTRIAL RELATIONS a PERSONNEL